Veerabhadra (film): Plot

-Parallelly, Malathi proposes Murali when Murali's adherents counteract Peddiraju's brothers' assaults.
-Zamindar is stunned, sighting the tremendous vast acolytes of Murali, and proceeds for his aid.
-At that point, he is aware that Murali is his grandson.
-Ergo, he bribes Pothuraju and makes him kick Murali out.
-Immediately, Kodaiah contacts Murali to divulge his past.
-Above, Mallika requests help from him when he delightfully embraces her.
-By the time they reach home, Peddiraju slays Zamindar.
-Before dying, he is remorseful to Murali and endorses Mallika's responsibility to him.
-Here, infuriated Murali flares up and is on the verge of killing Peddiraju when he surrenders himself for safety.
-Next, the department shifts him to Hyderabad.
-Murali announces he, too, lands there, as his presence should panic him.
-Listening to it, the colony members console Mallika.
+Parallelly, Malathi professes her love to Murali, and Peddiraju's brothers' attempt to assault him.
+They fail as Murali's supporters help and threaten Peddiraju's brothers to apologize and leave.
+The zamindarwho was driving by, is stunned, seeing all the tremendous support and influence of Murali against Peddiraju, and tasks Kondaiah to ask Murali for aid.
+When Kondaiah goes to ask Murali for aid he finds out Murali is the zamindars missing grandson when he meets Pothuraju.
+The zamindar, finds out that Murali is his grandson, and aks Pothuraju to meet.
+Pothuraju asks for 30 crores to make Murali come back to the zamindarand his family and the zamindaragrees.
+Pothuraju then kicks Murali out.
+Immediately, Kondaiah meets Murali and divulges his true heritage.
+Mallika also meets him and requests help from him, when he delightfully embraces her.
+By the time they reach home, Peddiraju finds out and shoots Murali's grandfather, the zamindar.
+Before dying, he hugs Murali and entrusts Mallika's responsibility to him.
+Here, infuriated Murali flares up and is on the verge of killing Peddiraju, when Peddiraju surrenders himself to the police for safety.
+Next, the police shifts Peddiraju to Hyderabad Jail.
+Murali announces to Kondaiah that he, too, will go to Hyderabad, as his presence will panic Peddiraju.
+Listening to the flashback, the colony members console Mallika.
 Presently, DCP is undercover for Murali in covert treatment.
-Thus, Peddiraju conspires to let out Murali, declaring the nuptial of Malathi.
-However, Murali reprisals it with support from Ashtalakshmi & Malathi.
-Meanwhile, DCP recoups asserts Murali is guiltless.
-At last, Murali ceases the baddies.
-Finally, the movie ends on a happy note with the marriage of Murali & Malathi.
+Thus, Peddiraju conspires to let out Murali, declaring the nuptial of Malathi to the son of the corrupt IG.
+However, Murali sabotages the wedding with support from Ashtalakshmi & Malathi.
+Meanwhile, DCP asserts Murali is innocent.
+At last, Murali kills Peddiraju and achieves his revenge.
+Finally, the movie ends on a happy note with the marriage of Murali and Malathi.